 When your iPhone displays the error “cannot verify server identification,” it means the mail server’s certificate is bogus.
 In summary, your iPhone’s stringent inspection of your mail server certificates causes this problem.
-When using the mail app on an iOS device, it’s one of the most typical problems.
+When using mail apps on an iOS device, it’s one of the most typical problems.
 Continue reading to find out what’s causing this iPhone problem and how to solve it.

 Whether you’re an iPhone owner looking for a solution, check to see if your phone is one of the devices we support.
 If that’s the case, go to the device’s troubleshooting page, go through it for issues that are similar to yours, and feel free to apply our remedies and workarounds.
 If you still need assistance after that, fill out our iPhone difficulties form and submit it to get in touch with us.

 To securely connect to a mail server, your iPhone will attempt to obtain the server’s SSL certificate and then verify its validity.
 It will be recognized as untrustworthy if the certificate does not match the domain name, is expired, or is not signed by the firm.
 This is when the error “Cannot Verify Server Identity” appears.
 This problem commonly happens when you set up a new email account on your iOS device or when the mail server certificate is changed.
 After moving an email account or spectrum.net, the same thing might happen.